Mohamed Mahmoud Ould Mohamedou

-Academic and diplomatic career
+Biography

-Mohamedou was born in Atar, Mauritania on April 3, 1968.
+Mohamedou was born in Atar, Mauritania on 3 April 1968.
 He grew up in Paris, Madrid, and New York where his father was Ambassador at the United Nations.
 In Spain, he studied at the Lycée Français de Madrid where he obtained his Baccalaureate in Economic and Social Sciences in 1986.
 In France, he received a Diplome d'Etudes Universitaires Generales (DEUG) in International Law at the Pantheon-Sorbonne University Paris I in 1988.
 In the United States, he earned a Bachelor in International Relations at Hunter College in New York in 1991.
-He then obtained a Master's in International Relations in 1993 and a Ph.D. in Political Science at the City University of New York Graduate Center in 1996.
+He then obtained a Master's in International Relations in 1993 and a Ph.D. in political science at the City University of New York Graduate Center in 1996.
 There he studied with Arthur Schlesinger, Dankwart Rustow, Ralph Miliband, Irving Leonard Markowitz, Jacqueline Braveboy-Wagner, Stanley Renshon, Kenneth Sherrill, and Kenneth Erickson.
 Supervised by Howard Lentner, his doctoral dissertation was on "State-Building and Regime Security: A Study of Iraq's Decision-Making Process during the 1991 Second Gulf War".
 In 1997, he was a Post-doctoral Scholar at the Center for Middle Eastern Studies of Harvard University working with Roger Owen, and in 1998 was appointed Research Associate at the Ralph Bunche Institute on the United Nations in New York, then directed by Benjamin Rivlin.

 Mohamedou was Director of Research at the International Council on Human Rights Policy, located in Geneva, from 1998 to 2004, where he oversaw research on national human rights institutions, and media coverage of human rights.
 He co-authored two reports on the persistence and mutation of racism and on racial and economic exclusion., which were presented at the World Conference on Racism in Durban, South Africa in September 2001.